 What did Algene do with them?
 It turned around and sold them to Mercury Records, that's what.
 (Nothing ever came out on Algene.)
 Around this time, Mercury was reported to have purchased tunes from an unnamed source.
 All seven turn up on Mercury's books, although only two ("Diane" and "Great Day") were ever released (as by Orville "Baggie" Hardiman & His Kings).
 "Diane" was led by Billy Scott and "Great Day" has the 5 Kings backing up Wilhelmina Gray, who doesn't seem to have been a member (she wrote Louis Jordan's "Barnyard Boogie").
 These are the Kings' last known recordings.

 I can't find much for the 5 Kings in 1949.
 There are ads for the 5 Kings & A Queen appearing in Pottstown, Pennsylvania (about 30 miles from Philadelphia), but since Baggie's name isn't mentioned, I don't think it's them.
-The only definite engagement I can find is at Boston's 411 Lounge, in October.
+The only definite engagements I can find are at Baltimore's Comedy Club Musical Bar in June and at Boston's 411 Lounge, in October.

-In early 1950, "Baggie Hardiman and His Kings" were at the Comedy Club Musical Bar in Baltimore, along with Dick Wade ("The One-Man Show").
+In early 1950, "Baggie Hardiman and His Kings" were back at the Comedy Club Musical Bar, along with Dick Wade ("The One-Man Show").